AdityaSeth777/Audio-SpectraCLI/Readme.md

 <summary> Installation & Usage (Using PIP on Windows)</summary>

-1. Install using pip (try pip3 instead of pip if doesn't work.)
+1. Install using pip (Use pip3 instead, if pip doesn't work.)

 ```
 pip install Audio-SpectraCLI